Chapter 1: Burning Skies

 Nivalis stepped daintily over the messy floor, peering with curiosity at the stubborn face below her.
 She didn't speak for a long time.

 "He looks like his father," she complained, distaste coloring her voice.
 "I never liked him.
 It seems the boy has committed quite a few serious crimes.
 I can see the fog around his soul…yes, there is darkness within him.
 He could have become a monster.
-He very nearly did.
+He nearly did.
 I only wish I had been present before his death, to properly destroy him."

 Kaya grimaced.
 "I thought you might say that."
 She took a deep breath, preparing herself.
 "In fact, I think you're absolutely right.
 Indigo should be forced to suffer.
 Death is too easy.
 Let him work for redemption.
 Layla has already given her blessing!"